 Cheap smartphones for kids

-If your child is at the age when they now need a phone to keep in touch, there are plenty of options available not only for cheap phones but also for cheap kids phone plans that you can pair with a new device.
+If your child is at the age when they now need a phone to keep in touch, there are plenty of options available not only for cheap phones for kids but also for cheap kid-friendly phone plans that you can pair with a new device.

 For younger kids around 10 years old, it might not be the best idea to choose a more expensive smartphone.
 While they may start using more apps and social media around this age, they might also damage or even lose their phone, so you might be best looking at smartphones around that $200 price mark.